 These agency houses had connections with commercial and financial houses in London who provided bills of exchange, a system of long-term credit on which the agency houses would draw in their transactions.

-These bills of exchange came to circulate as an increasingly important part of the British money market, integrated into the asset portfolios of banks even where these were not directly involved in the slave economy.23
+These bills of exchange came to circulate as an increasingly important part of the British money market, integrated into the asset portfolios of banks even where these were not directly involved in the slave economy.34

-1. Carolyn Sissoko and Mina Ishizu, “Preventing financial ruin: How the West India trade fostered creativity in crisis lending by the Bank of England”, Economic History Review, 2025, pp. 1-32, pp. 6-9.
+Carolyn Sissoko and Mina Ishizu, “Preventing financial ruin: How the West India trade fostered creativity in crisis lending by the Bank of England”, Economic History Review, 2025, pp. 1-32, pp. 6-9.

 This web of interconnectedness was the reason why, at the end of the 19th century, the Bank of England provided support for the West India merchants, the financiers of trade with the Caribbean plantation economies.
-Their failure would have had knock-in effects on the industrialising North and risked destabilising British trade.
+Their failure would have had knock-on effects on the industrialising North and risked destabilising British trade.

-1. Sissoko and Ishizu, “Preventing financial ruin”, Economic History Review, p.
-2
+Sissoko and Ishizu, “Preventing financial ruin”, Economic History Review, p.
+2.

-Enslavement and empire birthed new and innovative forms of finance; perhaps unsurprising given the proportion of Bank directors involved in the slave economy went from four per cent in 1760 to 30 per cent in 1799.25
+Enslavement and empire birthed new and innovative forms of finance; perhaps unsurprising given the proportion of Bank directors involved in the slave economy went from four per cent in 1760 to 30 per cent in 1799.36

-1. Sissoko and Ishizu, “Preventing financial ruin”, Economic History Review, p.
+Sissoko and Ishizu, “Preventing financial ruin”, Economic History Review, p.
 17.

 The productive economy of Barbados, like all plantation colonies, was entirely focused on export crops — in this case, sugar.
 The island produced little of its own food and had no manufacturing sectors for textiles, metalware or household goods.